ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### Creating a new database

 **<span style='color: #a3842c'>Link:** [https://supabase.com/dashboard/project/yljpcegklwdkugjneisu]

+### Adding Security Policies (RLS)

+in the left Sidebar `API Docs`: Supabase automatically creates an entire API documentation for all of our tables

+You can choose your tables and get a Javascript snippet or bash `curl` command to read all rows for example, **after changing the API key to Anon/public**, instead of hidden.

+**<span style='color: #495fcb'> Note:** You would get an empty array because of RLS, *Role Level Security*.

+#### RLS policies

+So if it wasn't for the role level security or RLS policies then whoever had this key here could really, for example, delete our database or edit whatever they wanted.
+So of course, we don't want that to happen.
+We only want certain operations to be allowed, and so that's what we can set these RLS policies for.

+You set them under `Authentication/Policies`

+**<span style='color: #495fcb'> Note:** And by the way, if you're wondering why we didn't create that users table for authentication, it's because we will do that separately.
+So the Supabase authentication feature doesn't require us to manually create a table, but instead, Supabase will do that automatically.
 <!---
 [comment]: it works with text, you can rename it how you want